Review: Max Payne 3

 Does Max Payne make a triumphant return in Max Payne 3?

-Max comes off as a sympathetic character because this is him just trying to survive after he’s lost everything.
-He lost his family, he’s had to leave New Jersey, and now he’s just trying to have some sort of a life in a new location.
-His reliance on self medication and his inner torment for what he’s lost makes it easy for the player to sympathize with him.
-He’s no longer a game version of David Caruso, instead he’s a character that’s tormented by his own demons and reflects on where he’s been and what he sees.
+Max is a man just trying to survive after he’s lost everything.
+In adition to losing his family, a story-arch previously explored in earlier games, he’s had to relocate from New Jersey to Brazil, where he is barely clinging on to some semblance of life.
+His reliance on self medication and his inner torment for what he’s lost makes it easy for the player to sympathetize with him.
+He is no longer a game version of David Caruso, instead he’s a character that’s tormented by his own demons and reflects on where he has been and what he sees.

-Max of course is a byproduct of the amazing writing that’s in Max Payne 3.
-The best way that I can explain it is to say it’s on par with a finely crafted Tarantino film, there is so much brutality and savagery while also focusing on a deep and touching characterization of all the key players in the game.
-This is some of the best production we’ve seen this generation with the way that cutscenes and gameplay change effortlessly making the entire game just one long journey you’re navigating through until the end.
+Max, of course, is the product of the amazing writing that perpetuates Max Payne 3.
+The best way that I can explain it is to say it’s on par with a finely crafted Tarantino film, where the excess of savage brutality does not detract from the depth of the characters.
+This is some of the best production we’ve seen this generation with the way that cutscenes and gameplay change effortlessly, making the entire game just one long journey you are navigating through till the end.

-The game keeps you on your toes during that journey by moving you to different parts in the timeline with Max doing all of your commentary.
-Moving back and forth does two things, it makes the gameplay more enjoyable by having the action play out in many different areas instead of just one long trek through an identical set of backdrops and it also helps fill in Max’s history in a way that keeps the player motivated and playing rather than watching.
-Not only will you know why events happened in Max’s life but you’ll experience them firsthand.
+The game keeps you on your toes by moving you through various parts of Max’s journey, while he narrates.
+Moving back and forth does two things, it makes the gameplay more enjoyable by having the action play out in many different areas instead of just one long trek through an identical set of backdrops, and secondly, it helps fill in Max’s backstory in a way that keeps the player actively participating, rather than passively watching a cut scene.
+Not only will you learn how events occurred in Max’s life but you’ll experience them firsthand.

-Max’s life is certainly a violent thing to experience.
+With that being said, Max’s life is certainly a violent thing to experience.
 Bullet’s leave gaping entry and exit wounds and enemies react to where you shoot them on the body.
-Nail someone in the leg and the fall, take out an arm and they’ll be unable to support their weapon correctly.
-Gameplay is set up with the left trigger used to aim and the right trigger to shoot while the left bumper is used to bring up the weapon wheel to choose your weapon and the right bumper is used to initiate the shootdodge.
+Nail someone in the leg and they fall.
+Take out an arm and they will be unable to support their weapon correctly.
+Gameplay is set up with the left trigger used to aim and the right trigger to shoot, while the left and right bumpers being employed for weapon selection initiating the “shootdodge” respectively.

-Oh the good ol’shootdodge.
-One of the reasons the Max Payne franchise is so revered is because it’s one of the first mainstream games to offer a bullet time mechanic and it returns in Max Payne 3 with a slight twist.
-Unlike the previous Max Payne games shootdodge allows you to have a full 360 degree radius to shoot from but it does not reload your weapons automatically like in previous games.
-That means that you better make sure you have a full clip before you take off trying to shoot enemies in spectacular fashion because once you run out of bullets you’re just a guy moving in slow motion in a room of guys that want you dead.
+Oh, the good ol’shootdodge.
+One of the reasons the Max Payne franchise is so revered is because it is one of the first mainstream games to offer a bullet time mechanic and it returns in Max Payne 3 with a slight twist.
+Unlike the previous Max Payne games shootdodge allows you to have a full 360 degree radius to shoot from, however, it does not reload your weapons automatically like in previous games.
+That means that you better make sure you have a full clip before you take off trying to shoot enemies in spectacular fashion because once you run out of bullets you’re just a guy moving in slow motion in a room full of guys that want you dead.

-Another point about the shootdodge is that you’d better be able to dispatch all the bad guys when you’re sailing through the air because if not you’re going to wind up laying on the ground with bad guys filling you full of lead.
-For the wow factor of taking down a dozen armed men in slow motion it’s offset by the “aw crap” feeling of only killing 8 out of those 12 guys and the other 4 unloading into you.
-Another gripe is the fact that in some levels shootdodge is a liability because some stages aren’t designed for you to go sprawling sideways and instead you’ll find yourself slamming into an object and crashing down instead.
+Another point about the shootdodge is that you’d better be able to dispatch all the bad guys when you’re sailing through the air, because if not you are going to wind up laying on the ground with bad guys filling you full of lead.
+The “wow” factor of taking down a dozen armed men in slow motion it’s offset by the “aw crap” feeling of only killing 8 out of those 12 guys and the other 4 unloading into you.
+Another gripe is the fact that in some levels shootdodge can be a liability.
+Some stages are obviously not designed for you to go sprawling sideways and instead you’ll find yourself slamming into an object and crashing down instead.

 You can also enter bullet time by pressing the right thumbstick and depending on how much you’re firing, how much the bad guys are firing on you, and what level you’re playing on it recharges over time.
 As long as you have some charge in the meter you can slow down time and take out as many bad guys as you can get your sights on.

-The nice thing about bullet time compared to shootdodge is that you can enter and exit bullet time whenever you want to during gameplay, it’s not like shootdodge where you’re required to perform a certain move to activate it.
-I used bullet time most often and at the start it feels almost like a cheat but as the game progresses it becomes a regular mechanic you’ll have to use to survive.
-It’s like the game expects you to use it and stacks the bad guys so it all makes sense.
+The nice thing about bullet time compared to shootdodge is that you can enter and exit bullet time whenever you want to during gameplay.
+It’s not like shootdodge where you are required to perform a certain move to activate it.
+I used bullet time moreso and at the start it feels almost like a cheat, but as the game progresses it becomes a regular mechanic you will have to use to survive.
+The game expects you to use it and stacks the bad guys against you.

 Depending on your skill level you can expect this game to last you about a dozen hours or so.
-No matter what difficulty level you choose you’ll find the later levels will really pour on the enemies making you have to go slowly in most areas just to stay alive.
+No matter what difficulty level you choose you’ll find the later levels will really pour on the enemies forcing you to progress slowly in most areas just to stay alive.
 Max isn’t the sturdiest hero in the world so a few bullets will take him down.
-There is a nice mechanic that if you have a painkiller in your inventory and you lose all your health you enter bullet time and have a chance to kill the one who killed you.
-If you succeed you can keep on going but if you fail you’ll be restarting the level over.
+In the off chance you have a painkiller in your inventory and you lose all your health you enter bullet time.
+If you succeed in killing the thug that killed you, you can progress further, but if you fail you will be restarting the level over.

 Once you’re done with the story mode you have three arcade challenge modes to pick from,